-Rev. Michelle Singh was born into an interfaith family.
-Rev. Singh has a deep understanding and appreciation for the world’s rich spiritual and cultural diversity.
+Rev. Michelle Singh was born into an interfaith family in Trinidad and Tobago and raised by Catholic and Sikh parents.
 In 2008, she became an ordained Interfaith Minister from The New Seminary, New York.
-Since then, she has been actively engaged in Canada’s interfaith movement, including vicechairing Toronto’s award winning World Interfaith Harmony Week Steering Committee and co-founding a multi-faith Spiritual Dialogue Circle.
-Notably, Michelle was a Board member and Steering Committee Co-Chair for the 2018 Parliament of the World’s Religions — overseeing the world’s largest interfaith gathering, featuring over 1,000 diverse spiritual programs, attended by over 8,500 people.
-Prior to becoming an Interfaith Minister, Michelle spent more than 30 years in the I.T. and Communications sectors leading teams in challenging, goal-oriented environments.
+Since then, she has been actively engaged in Canada’s interfaith movement, including vice-chairing Toronto’s award winning World Interfaith Harmony Week Steering Committee and co-founding a multi-faith Spiritual Dialogue Circle.
+Notably, Michelle was a Board member and Steering Committee Co-Chair for the 2018 Parliament of the World’s Religions — overseeing the world’s largest interfaith gathering.
+Michelle has spent more than 30 years in the I.T. and Communications sectors leading teams in challenging, goal-oriented environments.
 She is an officiant, well known for intuitive listening and her ability to create safe and sacred spaces for processing and dialogue.
-Michelle excels in bringing diverse groups of people together to achieve a common goal.

 Mike Szarka and his family were members of UUCD for more than 9 years until March of last year at which point they moved west so that Mike could take on a new position as Director of Research Partnerships at the University of Waterloo.
 Mike and Tracey are sorely missed by the UUCD, but we’re comforted to know that they are happy in their new home.